Course Descriptons By Program

 The topic of Historical Geology centers on the principles of Geologic Time.
 This course is an in-depth study of the geologic history of the earth emphasizing the succession of the major chemical, tectonic and biologic events that have shaped earth history.
 Interpretation of earth history is based on principles of relative and absolute dating, especially as they are applied to the sedimentary rock record.
 Laboratory work is a significant emphasis of the course, with hands-on exercises including examination of geologic maps, cross sections and rock and fossil specimens.
 Field trips are also an integral part of the course and will require you to adjust your schedule to accommodate one or two weekend events.

 EAS210 - Introduction to Soils

-This introductory course in soil science presents basic concepts of soils, including composition and genesis; physical, chemical and biological properties; soil water; classification and mapping; soil conservation; management practices; and soil fertility and productivity.
+This introductory course in soil science presents basic concepts of soils including: composition and genesis; physical, chemical, and biological properties; soil water; classification and mapping; soil conservation; management practices; and soil fertility and productivity.
 It introduces the relation of soil to other environmental concerns such as environmental quality and non-agricultural land use.
 Emphasis is placed on hands-on exercises including examination of topographic, soil and geologic maps, and soil and rock specimens.
 Field trips are also an integral part of the course.

 EAS230 - Earth Resources